gamesrol/asker/README.md

 Twich.tv chatbot to manage questionnaires

 ## Configure
-- Rename ./js/config.js.tmpl to ./js/config.js and add your credentials.
+- Rename js/config.js.tmpl to js/config.js and add your credentials.
-- Config the questions in ./data.js
+- Rename data.js.tmpl to data.js and add your questions.
 - To have messages cleared before viewers read them, set the chat to a delay of at least 2 seconds.

 ## Usage